plone/plone.patternslib/src/plone/patternslib/static/components/pikaday/README.md

 ## AMD support

-If you use a modular script loader than Pikaday is not bound to the global object and will fit nicely in your build process.
+If you use a modular script loader, Pikaday is not bound to the global object and will fit nicely in your build process.
 You can require Pikaday just like any other module.
 See the [AMD example][] for a full version.

 ```javascript